kovidgoyal/kitty/docs/remote-control.rst

     kitty @ send-text --match cmdline:cat Hello, World

 This will make ``Hello, World`` show up in the window running the ``cat`` program.
-The :option:`--match` option is very powerful, it allows selecting windows by their titles, the command line of the program running in the window, the working directory of the program running in the window, etc.  See ``kitty @ send-text --help`` for details.
+The :option:`kitty @ send-text --match` option is very powerful, it allows selecting windows by their titles, the command line of the program running in the window, the working directory of the program running in the window, etc.  See ``kitty @ send-text --help`` for details.